live-clones/lintian/CONTRIBUTING.md

 [salsa]: https://salsa.debian.org/
 [lintian-fork]: https://salsa.debian.org/lintian/lintian/forks/new

+## Running the testsuite

+Before running the tests, you need to be build the test packages in a separate
+step:

+    $ private/build-test-packages

+You can then run the entire testsuite using:

+    $ private/runtests

+... but you can also run all the tests that use a particular tag using, for
+example:

+    $ private/runtests --onlyrun=tag:papt-dmpt-merged

+... or you can run of the tests associated with a particular "check" file.
+For example, if you have been modifying `checks/files/ieee-data.pm`, you can limit your test run to the related changes using:

+    $ private/runtests --onlyrun=check:files/ieee-data

+(Note the lack of `checks/` suffix and `.pm` suffix.)

+Lastly, you can test Perl formatting using:

+    $ private/runtests --onlyrun=suite:scripts

 ## API Docs, tutorials and the test suite documentation

 We also have some short tutorials in our API docs.
 You can compile